wholebody3d/wholebody3d/README.md

 We propose 3 different tasks along with the 3D WholeBody dataset:

-#### Task 1: 2D complete wholebody to 3D complete wholebody lifting
+#### Task 1 (2D to 3D): 2D complete wholebody to 3D complete wholebody lifting

- - Use task1+2_train.json for training/validation.
+ - Use 2Dto3D_train.json for training/validation.
 It contains 80k keypoint_2d and keypoint_3d

- - Use task1_test_2d.json for test on leaderboard.
+ - Use 2Dto3D_test_2d.json for test on leaderboard.
 It contains 10k keypoint_2d

-#### Task 2: 2D incomplete wholebody to 3D complete wholebody lifting
+#### Task 2 (I2D to 3D): 2D incomplete wholebody to 3D complete wholebody lifting

- - Use task1+2_train.json for training/validation.
+ - Use 2Dto3D_train.json for training/validation.
 It contains 80k keypoint_2d and keypoint_3d
  - Please apply masking on yourself during the training.
 The official masking strategy is: 40% chance that each joint has 25% chance being masked; otherwise 20% chance face masking; 20% chance left hand masking; and 20% chance right hand masking, in a total of 100% chance incomplete input samples.

- - Use task2_test_2d.json for test on leaderboard.
+ - Use I2Dto3D_test_2d.json for test on leaderboard.
 It contains 10k keypoint_2d
  - To avoid cheating, this test set is not the same as Task 1, as well as already having mask on keypoint_2d

-#### Task 3: Image to 3D complete wholebody prediction
+#### Task 3 (RGB to 3D): Image to 3D complete wholebody prediction

- - Use task3_train.json for training/validation.
+ - Use RGBto3D_train.json for training/validation.
 It contains 80k image_path, bounding box and keypoint_3d
  - It uses same sample id as task1+2_train.json, so you can also find keypoint_2D if needed

- - Use task3_test_img.json for test on leaderboard.
+ - Use RGBto3D_test_img.json for test on leaderboard.
 It contains 20k image_path and bounding box.
-(Test sample of task1 +
+(Test sample of task 1 + task 2.)
-task2.)
  - To avoid cheating, the test sample id are not aligned with previous 2 tasks with some kind of random permutation)

 ### Evaluation

-Please save your 3D wholebody predictions on test set into 'taskX_pred.json' using same data format as given one and submit [here]().
+Please save your 3D wholebody predictions on test set into 'taskX_pred.json' or 'XXto3D_pred.json' using same data format as given one and submit [here]().

 We provide a [function](utils/utils.py) to visualize 3D wholebody, as well as the evaluation function for the leaderboard in